chud-lori/lori-page/src/content/blog/why-signed-unsigned.md

   - c
   - cplusplus
 description:
-  I just scrolling Twitter when I found an interesting tweet about C code screenshot and its behavior, as show in the attached image, the code looks just fine until you look at code execution result.
+  I just scrolling Twitter when I found an interesting tweet about C code screenshot and its behavior, as shown in the attached image, the code looks just fine until you look at code execution result.
 ---

-I just scrolling Twitter when I found an interesting tweet about C code screenshot and its behavior, as show in the attached image, the code looks just fine until you look at code execution result.
+I just scrolling Twitter when I found an interesting tweet about C code screenshot and its behavior, as shown in the attached image, the code looks just fine until you look at code execution result.

 ![Twitter](@assets/images/blog/why_unsgined_signed/image.png)